 What will happen to the Children’s museum building?

-The Children’s Discovery Museum will close for regular use when our new, unified building opens in December 2017.
+The Children’s Discovery Museum will close for regular use when our new, unified building opens in early 2018.
 We are excited to plan for repurposing the building and we will have more to report as plans develop.

 Will the room with the balls and ramps (we call it the Chain Reaction Room) be in the new building?

 We will have a balls-and-ramps exhibit in the new building, in a room that explores all simple machines.